hershido/fe-mentor-news-hp/README.md

 **Additional Notes**

-* **Deployment:** For deployment instructions, refer to the specific deployment guide for your hosting platform.
-* **Linting:** Linting tools can be used to enforce code quality standards.
-Run `npm run lint` to check for potential issues.

-**Frontend Mentor Challenge Details**
+* **Frontend Mentor Challenge Details**

   This project was created as a solution to the Frontend Mentor challenge titled "News Homepage."
 You can find more details about the challenge and submit your solution on the Frontend Mentor website: [https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl)

 **Contact**